Greece › Mykonos › Best Beaches

 • Best Family Hotels in Mykonos1.
 Platis Gialos Beach

 The best beach on Mykonos.
-Lively, wide, and beautiful with many restaurants, several hotels, a mini-market, and direct buses to the Fabrika bus station in Mykonos Town.
+Lively, wide, and beautiful with many restaurants, some of the island’s best hotels, a mini-market, and direct buses to the Fabrika bus station in Mykonos Town.
 Located about 5 km southeast of Mykonos Town and on the water taxi route that goes west to Ornos and east past the party beaches (Paraga, Paradise, and Super Paradise) all the way to Elia Beach.Recommended Platis Gialos Beach Hotels

 - Petasos Beach Resort & Spa (luxury)